-The sequence should be: Title, Author (s), Running Head, Abstract, Keywords, Text, Acknowledgements, Literature Cited, Address(es), E-mail Address of corresponding author, Tables, Figure Captions, Figures.
+The sequence should be: Title, Author (s), Running Head, Abstract, Keywords, Text, Acknowledgements, Literature Cited, Address(es), E-mail Address of corresponding author, Tables, Figure Captions, and Figures.

 The first page should give the Title, Author(s), and Running Head only.
 A running head should be simple, not exceeding 50 characters.